Crime clearance rate: By country

-In the United States
+United States

 The U.S. has a low clearance rate—cases solved or arrests made.
 Murder clearance rates of Australia, Britain and Germany are in the 70s and 90s percent range, compared to the U.S. in the 50s.

 The clearance rate for reported crimes varies by type of crime.
 For 2023 in the USA the arrest rate was 47.5% for murder, 42.9% for aggravated assault, 35.4% for shoplifting, 24.9% for robbery, 24.3% for embezzlement, 22.2% for arson, 12.0% for rape, 11.9% for burglary and 6.6% for motor vehicle theft.

 Homicide clearance rate in the United States of America has been decreasing from 95% in 1962 to 54% in 2020.
 Some U.S. police forces have been criticized for overuse of "exceptional clearance", which is intended to classify as "cleared" cases where probable cause to arrest a suspect exists, but police are unable to do so for reasons outside their control (such as death or incarceration in a foreign country).